 Japanese transportation standards are famous worldwide.
 Public transport is on time and provides high standards of cleanliness and professional service.

-- Plane: Domestic Air travel in Japan is dominated by Japan Airlines which serves over fifty national airports.
+- Plane: Domestic Air travel in Japan is dominated by Japan Airlines, which serves over fifty national airports.

 - Train: Japan's four major islands provide an extensive and reliable network of railways.
 You might have heard of Japan's high-speed Shinkansen trains, running up to 320 km/h.
 In general, trains are a convenient way for visitors to travel around Japan, especially when making use of the Japan Rail Pass.